ksqsf/logseq-open-in-emacs/README.md

 ## NEWS

+* v0.0.4
+  - New: "Open Current Page" will now try to jump to the physical position of the current block.
+This requires Emacs config update (see the new sample config).
+    + Caution: The position can be wrong!
+This feature is implemented by sending a piece of block contents, and then Emacs does a full text search.
+    + Disable this feature by removing the search from the Emacs-side config.
 * v0.0.3
   - Update to be compatible with Logseq v0.9.1.  **IMPORTANT**: If you are using older versions (prior to v0.9.1) and experience compatibility issues, please downgrade to 0.0.2 manually.
 * v0.0.2